 Ibogaine is sometimes referred to as “the stern father” for the messages it provides.
 The medicine can be firm, showing you the mistakes you have made, without any sugar coating.
-This “stern father” however, is part of your true self, offering the lessons necessary to heed the personal growth and change you desire.
+This “stern father,” however, is part of your true self, offering the lessons necessary to heed the personal growth and change you desires.

-An experience with ibogaine can last up to 48 hours or longer.
-Considered one of the strongest psychedelics there is, ibogaine keeps a person awake the entire length of their trip.
-It offers a lucid experience that can last for a couple days, often leaving people both mentally and physically exhausted after the experience is over.
+An experience with Ibogaine can last up to 12 hours or longer.
+Considered one of the strongest psychedelics there is, Ibogaine often keeps a person awake the entire length of their trip.
+It offers a lucid experience, often leaving people both mentally and physically exhausted after the experience is over.

-Coming down off ibogaine can be heavy.
-Many people report feeling sad, anxious, and confused after taking ibogaine.
+Coming down off Ibogaine can be heavy.
+Many people report feeling sad, anxious, and confused after taking Ibogaine.
 This can be a time when they question what they’ve uncovered, letting fear and doubt overcome the positive message the experience offered.
-Meditation, yoga, and quiet contemplation are excellent tools to help vanquish any of these feelings that may arise.
+Meditation, yoga, and quiet contemplation are excellent tools to help control any of these feelings that may arise.

-An experience with ibogaine is long, intense, and often very revealing of past traumas or repressed memories that have led to a person’s current emotional and mental state.
-As far as psychedelic medicine is concerned, ibogaine is undoubtedly the expert for those seeking to overcome addiction.
+An experience with Ibogaine is long, intense, and often very revealing of past traumas or repressed memories that have led to a person’s current emotional and mental state.
+As far as psychedelic medicine is concerned, Ibogaine is undoubtedly the best choice for those seeking to overcome addiction.

-For spiritual seekers in modern culture, ayahuasca has become one of the most sought out of most psychedelic experiences.
-In 2008, ayahuasca was recognized by the Peruvian government as a “teacher” or “wisdom plant”, and is considered “one of the basic pillars of the identity of the Amazon peoples.”
+For spiritual seekers in modern culture, Ayahuasca has become one of the most sought out psychedelic experiences.
+In 2008, Ayahuasca was recognized by the Peruvian government as a “teacher” or “wisdom plant”, and is considered “one of the basic pillars of the identity of the Amazon peoples.”

 Ayahuasca “tourism” is alive and well as countless people seek to tap into the spiritual side of reality.
-Where ibogaine helps people go deeper, ayahuasca can help someone go farther.
-Like ibogaine, an experience with ayahuasca can become extremely intense depending on the dose a person has taken.
+Where Ibogaine helps people go deeper, Ayahuasca can help someone go further.
+Like Ibogaine, an experience with Ayahuasca can become extremely intense depending on the dose a person has taken.

 Ayahuasca is known to be a powerful healing psychedelic substance that can guide an individual to intense personal revelations.
 It has shown to help guide a person through whatever limiting emotions or beliefs are holding them back, offering clarity and acceptance in their place.
 Ayahuasca is profound in guiding people out of a state of depression, allowing them to experience the infinite bliss that life has the potential to hold.